 Kathi P. Seifert, Group President - North American Personal Care Products of the Corporation, serves as a member of the board of directors of Eli Lilly and Company.
-Randall L. Tobias, Chairman of the Board and Chief Executive Officer of Eli Lilly and Company, serves as a member of the Compensation Committee of the Board of Directors of the Corporation.
+Randall L. Tobias, who served as Chief Executive Officer and Chairman of the Board of Eli Lilly and Company until June 30,